mwmarszalek/mwmarszalek/README.md

 ### Projects:

-- [BeeCareful®](https://github.com/mwmarszalek/BeeCareful): Beecareful is a full-stack app for beehive management.
+- <p>[BeeCareful®](https://github.com/mwmarszalek/BeeCareful): Beecareful is a full-stack app for beehive management.
 It allows users to track daily inspections, hive health, bee colonies and weather (using external API).
 It was developed as a team project over 7 days using React and javascript with an Express server and a MongoDB database.
 We developed the app using feedback from an experienced apiarist looking to improve on current applications available on the market and was tested with his colonies after development.
 I took the lead on designing the React front-end (components hierarchy and relationships and UX).
-It received very positive feedback from users who praised the user interface.
+It received very positive feedback from users who praised the user interface.</p>

 <p align="center">